Esther-Omono/Esther-Omono/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on improving my CSS skills.
+It is still a little bit rusty.
-- 🌱 I’m currently learning Front End Web Development.
+- 🌱 I’m learning to design and develop Front End Web Applications.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about my journey so far.
 - 📫 How to reach me: enitanatakere@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I enjoy sleeping... a lot!